duckduckgo/p5-app-duckpan/README.md

 Arguments:

 - `[spice_package|goodie_package]` to load a specific spice or goodie instant answer only.
-You can also pass multiple packages.
+You can pass multiple instant answers.

 ```shell
 duckpan query Npm